GroupViT: Semantic Segmentation Emerges from Text Supervision: Method

 \paragraph{Grouping Block} As shown in Fig.~\ref{fig:pipeline}(b), the Grouping Block at the end of each grouping stage takes the learned group tokens and image segment tokens as inputs.
 It merges all the segment tokens that are assigned to the same group token into a single new image segment, based on similarity in the embedding space.

 Formally, we compute the similarity matrix $\mathbf{A}^l$ between the group tokens $\{{\hat{\bf{g}}}_i^{l}\}$ and segment tokens $\{\hat{\bf{s}}_i^{l}\}$ via a \texttt{Gumbel-Softmax}~\cite{jang2016categorical, maddison2016concrete} operation computed over the group tokens as where $W_q$ and $W_k$ are the weights of the learned linear projections for the group and segment tokens, respectively, and $\{\gamma_i\}$ are i.i.d random samples drawn from the \texttt{Gumbel(0, 1)} distribution.
 We compute the group to assign a segment token to by taking the one-hot operation of it \texttt{argmax} over all the groups.
 Since the one-hot assignment operation via \texttt{argmax} is not differentiable, we instead use the straight through trick in~\cite{oord2017neural} to compute the assignment matrix as where $\texttt{sg}$ is the stop gradient operator.
 With the straight through trick, $\hat{\mathbf{A}}^l$ has the one-hot value of assignment to a single group, but its gradient is equal to the gradient of $\mathbf{A}^l$, which makes the Grouping Block differentiable and end-to-end trainable.
 We call this one-hot assignment strategy as \textit{hard assignment}.
+After assigning the segment tokens to the different learned groups, we merge the embedding of all the tokens belonging to the same group to form a new segment token ${\bf{s}}_i^{l+1}$.
+For each group, the output of the Grouping Block is a weighted sum of the segment tokens assigned to that group and computed as where $W_v$ and $W_{o}$ are the learned weights to project the merged features.
 An alternative to hard assignment is soft assignment, which uses $\mathbf{A}^l$ instead of $\mathbf{\hat{A}}^l$ for computing Eqn.~\ref{eqn:assign}.
 Empirically, we found that hard assignment results in more effective grouping versus soft assignment (Table~\ref{tab:hard-multi}).

-After assigning the segment tokens to the different learned groups, we merge the embedding of all the tokens belonging to the same group to form a new segment token ${\bf{s}}_i^{l+1}$.
-For each group, the output of the Grouping Block is a weighted sum of the segment tokens assigned to that group and computed as where $W_v$ and $W_{o}$ are the learned weights to project the merged features.
+The Grouping Block works similarly to a single iteration of the previously proposed Slot Attention mechanism~\cite{locatello2020object}.
+While Slot Attention learns instance-level grouping from self-supervision, our Grouping Block groups similar semantic regions with weak text supervision.
+For example, in the second row of Fig.~\ref{fig:vis_small}, the two horses are grouped together.